victorKariuki/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.11.0 =
+2025-07-28
+[UPDATE] Updated admin interface with a new purple theme and improved styling.
+[UPDATE] Added admin header.
+[UPDATE] Improved notice management on SSP pages.
+[FIX] Added response caching for Castos API calls.
+[FIX] Fixed disabled button state handling on the Castos connection tab.
+[FIX] Fixed cover image display and file uploader styling in the sidebar.

 = 3.10.4 =
 2025-06-25